 Users must leave the site clean and tidy at all times.
 The site will be monitored via CCTV and will be clearly sign-posted advising drivers that penalties apply for dumping onsite.

-Once the facility is operational, dropping off trailers at temporary facilities or any other non-formal site will not be permitted along the Warrego Highway east of Toowoomba.
+Dropping off trailers at temporary facilities or any other non-formal site is not permitted along the Warrego Highway east of Toowoomba.

 Prime movers required for transporting trailers east of the Gatton Heavy Vehicle Decoupling Facility may change direction using either the: